carlosfragoso21/TC2037_RS/README.md

 Best-case Scenario: In the best-case scenario, the program may not require any recursive calls.
 This occurs when the content of the string does conceed once time or none with regex validation.

 Worst-case Scenario: In the worst-case scenario, the program may make multiple recursive calls.
 The exact number of recursive calls cannot be determined in advance, as it depends on the specific content of the file being processed.
+## Big O complex
+The complexity of the program in Big O terms it's O(n).
+Considering step process depending on content, we can infer the O(n) because steps will increase proportionally to content.

+In order to visualize this behavior, let's compare process time between a small file (10 words) and a medium file (100 words):

 ## User Manual
 There´s a few considerations before using the program: